-- 4.2.1.1 CEMS: Subject to the following, the permittee shall install, calibrate, operate, and maintain a CEMS to measure and record the emissions of NO_X and CO from the combustion turbines in terms of the applicable limitations in this permit.
-The monitoring system shall be installed and functioning within the required performance specifications by the time of the initial compliance demonstration. - a.
-NO_X Monitor: Each NO_X monitor shall be certified pursuant to the specifications of 40 CFR 75.
+- 4.2.1.1 Continuous Emission Monitors (CEMS): The permittee shall install, calibrate, operate, and maintain CEMS to measure and record the emissions of $NO_X$ and CO from the combustion turbines in terms of the applicable limitations in this permit.
+The monitoring system shall be installed and functioning within the required performance specifications prior to the initial compliance demonstration. - a.
+NOX Monitor: Each NOX monitor shall be certified pursuant to the specifications of 40 CFR 75.
 Quality assurance procedures shall conform to the requirements of 40 CFR 75.
-The annual and required RATA tests required for the NO_X monitor shall be performed using EPA Method 20 or 7E in Appendix A of 40 CFR 60.
+The annual and required RATA tests required for the NOX monitor shall be performed using EPA Method 20 or 7E in Appendix A of 40 CFR 60.
 The relative accuracy test audit (RATA) of the CEMS shall be performed on a lb/MMBtu basis.
 [40 CFR §60.4345(a) and 45 CSR §14-7.7]